TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/GeneralInformation/Index.rst

 ===============

-The content objects (data type: cObject) are primarily controlled by the PHP- script "typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php".
+The content objects (data type: cObject) are primarily controlled by the PHP- script :file:`typo3/sysext/frontend/Classes/ContentObject/ContentObjectRenderer.php`.
-The PHP-class is named "ContentObjectRenderer" and often this is also the variable-name of the objects ($cObj).
+The PHP-class is named :file:`ContentObjectRenderer` and often this is also the variable-name of the objects (:php:`$cObj`).

-The $cObj in PHP has an array, $this->data, which holds records of various kind.
+The $cObj in PHP has an array, :php:`$this->data`, which holds records of various kind.
 See data type :ref:`"getText" <data-type-gettext>`.

 This record is normally "loaded" with the record from a table